On the reverse isodiametric problem and Dvoretzky-Rogers-type volume bounds: Dvoretzky-Rogers-type volume bounds

-\end{problem} A couple of remarks regarding the constants $\DR(m,n,j)$ are in order: \begin{itemize} \item The constant $\DR(m,n,j)$ is non-increasing in $m$, because every decomposition of $\I_n$ into $m$ summands can be turned into one with $m+1$ summands.
+\end{definition} A couple of remarks regarding the constants $\DR(m,n,j)$ are in order: \begin{itemize} \item The constant $\DR(m,n,j)$ is non-increasing in $m$, because every decomposition of $\I_n$ into $m$ summands can be turned into one with $m+1$ summands.